COMPANYNAMEHERE/Lynx/README.md

    ```
    On launch the window shows a status box indicating whether CUDA and
    required weights are detected.
 If something is missing, follow the
    instructions in the log output.
+If you see "GPU detected but PyTorch
+   CPU-only", reinstall PyTorch with CUDA support.

 ## Directory layout